Xlaaf/SpongebobBot/README.md

 Any other authorship/credits can be seen through the commits.

 Should any be missing kindly let us know at [Senku Support](https://t.me/SenkuSupport) or simply submit a pull request on the readme.

+## Credit

+1. Thanks for @animekaizoku for base of this repo
+2. Thanks for @ftsasaki for base the repo
+3. Thanks for @paulsonoflars Because he made marie